rithanyarb/Prediction-of-Symptomatic-Diseases-using-Machine-Learning-Techniques/README.md

 ### Steps to follow:

-***1) Download Pneumonia chest-xrays image dataset from kaggle and split into TRAIN, TEST and VALIDATION datasets
+***1) Download Pneumonia chest-xrays image dataset from kaggle and split it into TRAIN, TEST and VALIDATION datasets
       eg. https://www.kaggle.com/datasets/paultimothymooney/chest-xray-pneumonia.***

 ***2) Go to code Pneumonia XRAY test.ipynb and create a model and save it.***